 Under the right stick are located two trim switches, for pitch and roll.

-While the left shoulder button allows to take still photos on each press, the right one allows to toggle between start/stop video recording.
+While the left shoulder button allows taking still photos on each press, the right one allows toggling between start/stop video recording.

 Eachine E10C review – Camera

-The HD camera allows to record videos with 1280 x 720 pixels and 30 fps.
+The HD camera allows recording videos with 1280 x 720 pixels and 30 fps.
 The image quality is not super sharp but pretty good according to the size and price of the E10C Mini.
-Two minutes of captured videos occupies about 200 MB on the micro SD card.
-Still photos are stored as 24bit compressed JPEG files with 1920 x 1080 pixels (I suspect software interpolation).
+Two minutes of captured videos occupy about 200 MB on the micro SD card.
+Still, photos are stored as 24bit compressed JPEG files with 1920 x 1080 pixels (I suspect software interpolation).
 Definitely, in outdoor daylight conditions, the camera performs much better than indoor artificial light conditions, where the videos are washed out.

 Eachine E10C review – Test

-First flight attempt was outdoor during moderate wind and it was a bad idea.
-Being very light (17g), the Eachine E10C mini is easily taken by wind determining you to lose the control over the aircraft.
-Second try was indoor, the quad responded very well to controls but with limited throttle punch.
-First few flips are done Ok, but then the aircraft loses too much height and no more fun.
-After about 5 minutes of flight the LEDs start to blink which means that the battery is almost empty and you should recharge.
+The first flight attempt was outdoor during moderate wind and it was a bad idea.
+Being very light (17g), the Eachine E10C mini is easily taken by wind determining you to lose control over the aircraft.
+The second try was indoor, the quad responded very well to controls but with limited throttle punch.
+The first few flips are done Ok, but then the aircraft loses too much height and no more fun.
+After about 5 minutes of flight, the LEDs start to blink which means that the battery is almost empty and you should recharge.

 Maybe the control range is not exceptional (20-25 meters) and the transmitter doesn’t look too professional but it does the job.
-In my opinion newbies should opt for toys with physical remote controller, instead of a virtual one like the CX-10W has.
+In my opinion, newbies should opt for toys with a physical remote controller, instead of a virtual one like the CX-10W has.

-After few crashes or when the aircrafts starts to fly chaotically I recommend to recalibrate the gyro by holding both sticks on the left bottom corner for few seconds.
+After a few crashes or when the aircraft starts to fly chaotically, I recommend recalibrating the gyro by holding both sticks on the left bottom corner for a few seconds.